 Stop signs –Eight-sided Iceland road signs with a plain and simple “STOP” written in the middle.
 We won’t explain this one further.

 Narrow road signs – Warning signs telling you that the road ahead will be narrow.
-Very common outside the Reykjavik area, you’ll probably see these signs if you go for a day trip from the capital.
+Very common outside the Reykjavík area, you’ll probably see these signs once you get out of the capital.
+Most visitors see these when they go for a day trip from Reykjavík.

 Gravel surface – Warning signs telling you that the road will be mostly gravel ahead and no comfy tar.
 You might want to slow down a bit.